dyna-bytes/ProblemSolving/README.md

 # BOJ
-This is a auto push repository for Online Judges created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub) and Customed Leetcode Chrome Extension [Leethub](https://github.com/QasimWani/LeetHub)
+This is a auto push repository for Online Judges created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub)